ianyehwork/CSC510_HW1/README.md

 ## Lisence

-This project is under MIT Lisence.
+This project is under MIT License.